Skip to main content

 Mobile application integration

-Data can also be streamed from mobile applications, without the need for integrating an SDK.
-Additionally, streaming application events to your server allows you to remove measurement SDKs belonging to individual platforms, thereby improving performance.
+Data can be streamed from mobile applications without the need for integrating an SDK.
+Streaming application events to mHub Cloud allows you to remove measurement SDKs belonging to individual platforms, thereby improving performance.
+Events should be bucketed and sent to the server in larger batches, rather than individually, to ensure optimal performance.

 Below are Kotlin and Swift examples showing how to implement the request in a mobile application.
 The request sent to the collect API endpoint is a POST request containing one or more events in the payload.